20 Top Chinese Snacks You Must Try Today!

 #19 Sachima

-Hailing from the Manchu region of China, sachima is a sweet traditional snack made from fried butter bound together by rock sugar syrup.
+Hailing from the Manchu region of China, sachima is a sweet traditional snack.
+They are made from fried butter and bound together by rock-sugar syrup.
 To many, they are Asia's answer to Rice Krispies Treats.
 There are also other variants of this original sachima, including raisin sachima and sesame sachima.

 Sachima

 Last but not least we have the classic sunflower seed.
-It is a snack that is commonly enjoyed by various cultures across the globe including Eastern Europe, the Mediterranean, and of course, China.
-They usually come in bags and can be plain or salted.
+It is a snack that is commonly enjoyed by various cultures across the globe.
+This includes Eastern Europe, the Mediterranean, and of course, China.
+Across the country, sunflower seeds come in bags and can be plain or salted.

 Sunflower Seeds